kamilkhanlab/ConvexSampling.jl/README.md

 import Pkg; Pkg.add(url="https://github.com/kamilkhanlab/ConvexSampling.jl")
 ```

 Now the package's module can be invoked with `using ConvexSampling`.
-The functionality of this package is intact, but its test invoked with `Pkg.test` is currently outdated.

 ## Example